phibkro/drinks/README.md

 - `data/` contains static mock data
 - `server/` contains server code
   - `prisma/`
+    - `migrations/` contains database migrations
+    - `.env` contains environment variables
     - `schema.prisma` defines the database schema
   - `src/` contains the main code for the server
+    - `data/` contains the data we "scraped" from TheCocktailDB and its transformations
+    - `lib/` contains scripts for transforming data and creating seed data
+    - `prisma/` contains our seed script
     - `index.ts` is the main entry point for the server
       - Here we define the server and connect it to the database